VaibhavJadhav-27/Data-Structures-and-Algorithms/README.md

 - Arrays
 - Strings
 - Linked Lists
+- Stacks
+- Hash Tables
+- Maths

-*(More topics like Stacks, Queues, Trees, Graphs, and Dynamic Programming will be added soon!)*
+*(More topics like Queues, Trees, Graphs, and Dynamic Programming will be added soon!)*

 ---